 The scope of disputes which might be classed as an energy dispute is broad.
 Examples of typical energy disputes include:

-a dispute between the parties to a
+a dispute between the parties

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.